ZiadMansourM/notes/blog/2024-04-15-kubernetes/index.md

 This is a dummy GitHub Actions workflow that builds, extracts the image labels from Dockerfile, and then pushes the image to Docker Hub [GoViolin Repository](https://hub.docker.com/repository/docker/ziadmmh/goviolin/general).

 :::tip
 It is a better idea to use the [docker meta data action](https://github.com/docker/metadata-action).
-To extract the image tags from e.g. when you push a new tag to the repository.
+To extract the image tags e.g. when you push a new tag to the repository or commit hash.
 :::

 <details>